Krakenfall/krakenfall.github.io/_posts/2017-11-08-continuous-deployment-with-azure-app-service.md

 <sup> Cloning from GitHub in VS 2017 Community Edition </sup>
 </p>

 ## Create a New Web App
 Create a new Visual Studio project in your local git repo.
-For this, I'm creating a .NET MVC app using the default template.
+For this, I'm creating a .NET MVC app called SuperBasicWebApp using the default template.
 <p align="center">
 <img src="https://i.imgur.com/6xhK1ZW.png" alt="create_new_app" style="display: block; margin: 0 auto;" height="75%" width="75%"><br>
 </p>